Gobind-Kailey/Gobind-Kailey/README.md

 ## Hi there 👋

-My name is Gobind Kailey, and I'm a second-year Computer Engineering student at McMaster University.
+My name is Gobind Kailey, and I'm a Third-year Computer Engineering student at McMaster University.

 ---